jonnyparris/jonnyparris.github.io/_posts/2020-03-17-COVID-helping.markdown

 However, a summary of the profiles related to each individual project team and how they've assigned responsiblities within them is important.

 On one hand, who do you need to talk with to collaborate on specific areas of the TODO list?
-More importantly, where is there room for your particular expertise or potential role in pushing a project forward?
+On the other and maybe more importantly, where is there room for your particular expertise or potential role in pushing a project forward?

 ### Opportunity 3 - Start *contributing* immediately